 Time of the year

-If you visit Iceland in the winter, a larger car is better and safer.
+A larger car is better and safer if you visit Iceland in the winter.
 A four-wheel drive (4WD) is essential in slippery winter road conditions and deep snow.

 Where you go